red-data-tools/GR.rb/README.md

 export GRDIR="your/path/to/gr"
 ```

-* macOS Catalina and macOS Mojave: See the "How to open an app that hasn’t been notarized or is from an unidentified developer" section of [Safely open apps on your Mac](https://support.apple.com/en-us/HT202491) in the Apple documentation.
+* macOS Catalina and macOS Mojave: See the "How to open an app that hasn’t been notarized or is from an unidentified developer" section under [Safely open apps on your Mac](https://support.apple.com/en-us/HT202491) in the Apple documentation.

 ### Using package managers

 * The third party GR packages for Mac, Linux and Windows are available (for advanced users).
 * If you find any problem, please report the issue [here](https://github.com/red-data-tools/GR.rb/issues).
-* Note: These packages may not have some features, for example, video output.
+* Note: These packages may not have some features such as video output.

 #### Mac - Homebrew